What’s more important than hot stocks? Having the right mindset, strategy, and tools.

 Legitimate online brokers tell you exactly what types of investment products they offer.
 E-Trade, for instance, allows you to invest in options, futures, mutual funds, bonds, and more.
 The same goes for TD .

 I don’t know about you, but I don’t like being stuck behind a computer all day.
 While I enjoy the laptop lifestyle, sometimes I want to carry around something smaller.
-That’s why online brokers that offer mobile trading are often the best choice.
+That’s why online brokers that offer mobile trading can be awesome.

 You can usually download an app that mimics the online dashboard.
 Execute trades while you’re on the go, and don’t worry about having to make a phone call when you suddenly realize your investment has taken a turn for the worse.

 Mobile trading offers other benefits, too, such as receiving mobile alerts about your account.
 You don’t have to keep checking constantly if you know your device will let you know when your account needs your attention.

 Diversity matters when it comes to customer service.
 I don’t like dialing 800 numbers and waiting for someone to answer the call.
 Instead, I want to be able to shoot off an email, engage in live chat, or text my online broker about a problem.

 Look for brokers that offer multiple lines of communication.
 The best ones also have knowledge bases or help centers where you can find the answers to frequently asked questions.
 I usually consult those before reaching out to a company because I don’t want to waste their time or mine.